 Chase has added a new credit card to its lineup of Southwest co-brand cards, announcing the Southwest Rapid Rewards® Priority Credit Card.
 The new product is Southwest’s venture into the premium card market and joins the Plus, Premier, and Business Southwest cards as a fourth option available to Rapid Rewards members.

-The Southwest Priority Card comes with a welcome bonus of a Companion Pass and 30,000 points, plus features:
+The Southwest Priority Card comes with a welcome bonus of 40,000 points and features:

 - A $75 annual Southwest travel credit